Tourism continues to boost Northern Cape economy

 The tourism sector contributed 2.9% to South Africa's gross domestic product (GDP) in 2016, according to Statistics South Africa’s annual Tourism Satellite Account for South Africa report.
 Tourism also outperformed other key industries in creating jobs, adding about 40 000 new positions to the economy from 2012 to 2016.

 The sector also plays a vital role in the Northern Cape’s growing economy.
-With its vast, open spaces, ruggedly beautiful landscapes, wildlife, varied ecosystems and other natural attractions, the province is the ideal destination for agritourism, the type of travel that links agriculture and rural activities within an entire tourism experience.
+With its vast, open spaces, ruggedly beautiful landscapes, wildlife, varied ecosystems and other natural attractions, the province is the ideal destination for agritourism, a type of travel that links agriculture and rural activities within an entire tourism experience.

 The Northern Cape is firmly focused on expanding this growing sector, allowing local and foreign travellers the opportunity to experience an authentic farm lifestyle and to buy goods and services directly from farmers.